MAS in Humanitarian Leadership

 Claire Hoang Sperandio

-Director of HR ad interim, International Committee of the Red Cross (ICRC)
+Director People & Culture, International Committee of the Red Cross (ICRC)

 "The increasing complexity of humanitarian work and the implications of large-scale disruptions such as climate change, cyber threats call for strong and effective leadership.
 The ‘MAS in Humanitarian Leadership’ is a response to this need in professional education and addresses the specificities of being a humanitarian leader.
 Participating in the MAS in HL equips humanitarian leaders with the knowledge and abilities how to create more effective and beneficial outcomes in a volatile world."